 From business jets and cargo transports to racers and gliders, general aviation flights can cover a number of flight operations, including:

 General aviation includes all flights excluding military and commercial and private scheduled airlines—it accounts for more than 70 percent of all flights in the United States.

 According to the National Transportation Safety Board (NTSB), “general aviation continues to have the highest aviation accident rates within civil aviation: six times higher than small commuter and air taxi operations and more than 40 times higher than larger transport category operations.”
 This problem exists because improvements need to be made.

 The NTSB suggests that to decrease the crash and fatality rate of general aviation flights, there should be:

 If you’ve been injured or you’ve lost a loved one in a general aviation accident, you want an aviation accident attorney who gets results and who knows how to protect your rights.
-With more than 85 years of experience, Nurenberg, Paris, Heller & McCarthy is confident in our ability to represent your case.
+With 90 years of experience, Nurenberg, Paris, Heller & McCarthy is confident in our ability to represent your case.